Princess X

 Princess X is a sculpture by the artist Constantin Brâncuși depicting the Princess Marie Bonaparte, a psychoanalyst in her own right and great supporter of Freud.
-An initial version in marble is now in the Sheldon Memorial Art Galleries at the University of Nebraska, whilst two versions as a polished bronze atop a limestone block stands 61.7 cm tall (both created between 1915 and 1916) are now in the collections of the Philadelphia Museum of Art and the Musée national d'Art moderne in Paris.
+An initial version in marble is now in the Sheldon Museum of Art at the University of Nebraska–Lincoln, whilst two versions as a polished bronze atop a limestone block stands 61.7 cm tall (both created between 1915 and 1916) are now in the collections of the Philadelphia Museum of Art and the Musée national d'Art moderne in Paris.

 The work was originally part of a "notorious scandal" when the Salon des Indépendants removed Princess X from display for its apparent obscene content, after some objected to the sculpture's phallic resemblance.
 Brâncuși was reportedly shocked and declared the incident a misunderstanding; he had created Princess X to evoke feminine desire and vanity.

 Scandal in Paris

 Brâncuși insisted the sculpture had been his rendition of Marie Bonaparte and discussed the comparison of the bronze figure to the princess.
 He described his detestation of Marie, as a "vain woman."
 He claimed she went as far as placing a hand mirror on the table at mealtimes, so she could gaze upon herself.
 The sculpture's C-like form reveals a woman looking over and gazing down, as if looking into an object.
 The large anchors of the sculpture resemble the "beautiful bust" which she possessed.
 Without knowing the context, to a viewer Princess X could look like an erect penis.
-The princess as seen shown to the right, Brâncuși allows to gaze upon herself in an eternal loop locked in the bronze sculpture.
+Brâncuși allows the princess to gaze upon herself in an eternal loop locked in the bronze sculpture.

 The style of Brâncuși "was largely fueled by myths, folklore, and primitive culture," this combined with the modern materials and tools Brâncuși used to sculpt, "formed a unique contrast...resulting in a distinctive kind of modernity and timelessness."
 The technique Brâncuși was known for and used on Princess X could be mistaken for a penis, but in fact it was the simple form of a woman.